Samsung wants to go further in the field of foldable screens by imagining a display stretchable and stickable on the skin, like a bandage.

-Samsung argues that this type of product would allow to measure the health of a patient on the long term, since the screen well stuck would not bother him at all.
+Samsung argues that this type of product would allow measuring the health of a patient in the long term since the screen well stuck would not bother him at all.

-Moreover, such a device allows to have the data directly under the eyes without passing by an external display.
+Moreover, such a device allows having the data directly under the eyes without passing by an external display.

-Samsung does not hide its ambition with this technology, evoking a commercialization in the future.
+Samsung does not hide its ambition with this technology, evoking commercialization in the future.

 However, it is only at this premise and it will be necessary to wait a little time for the mass production.

-Note that the Korean firm only mentions for the moment a use for medical purposes.
+Note that the Korean firm only mentions for the moment use for medical purposes.